awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/_index.md

 This dataset represents sales data from a small fictitious SaaS (Software as a Service) company that sells sales and marketing software to other businesses (B2B).
 Each row of data is one transaction/order.

-You will imagine that you work on the BI business unit of the SaaS company and that our goal is to perform queries to our SaaS-Sales dataset to build monthly reports.
+Let's imagine that you work on the BI business unit of the SaaS company and that our goal is to perform queries to our SaaS-Sales dataset to build monthly reports.
 Every month, the data team shares with us a new dataset with new data.
 Thus, each month, you use a new dataset to build the report and you don't need the previous ones.

 The company has a focus on sustainability and wants us to optimize our resource usage.

 **Business goals**
-From the context, you understand that you want to query this dataset and that, after a month, you no longer need it.
-To optimize our resources you need to:
+From the context, you understand that:
+- The use case for this dataset is to be queried
+- You need to keep your data for at least a month

+**Sustainability goals**
+To optimize our resources you need to make use and store this data, you need to think about:
-- Choose a format that makes our dataset more efficient to query
+- Choosing a format that makes your dataset more efficient to query
-- Make sure that you are not storing data you do not need to minimize our storage resources
+- Making sure that you are not storing data you do not need to minimize our storage resources

 **Exercise**